 The type determines when to apply an herbicide.
 Pre-emergents are usually applied in late winter or early spring, while post-emergents are applied in spring after the weeds begin to grow.

 When using herbicide in gardens, take care to protect the plants you don’t want to kill.
 If you have identified your weed, you may be able to find a selective herbicide that will kill the weed without harming garden plants.
-Those containing glyphosate, the active ingredient in Roundup, are good herbicides for hard to control plants and unidentified weeds because they kill most plants.
+Those containing glyphosate are good herbicides for hard to control plants and unidentified weeds because they kill most plants.
 Protect the other plants in the garden by making a cardboard collar to fit around the weed before applying the herbicide.